-- 1. THAT in the first instance, monitoring of consented activities at Ahuroa-B Gas Storage (AGS) facilities and for the connecting pipeline to Stratford Power Station (SPS) in the 2018-2019 year continue at the same level as in 2017-2018. - THAT should there be issues with environmental or administrative performance in the 2018-2019 monitoring period, the monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at Ahuroa-B Gas Storage (AGS) facilities and for the connecting pipeline to Stratford Power Station (SPS) in the 2019-2020 year continue at the same level as in 2018-2019. - THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.